felix-hilden/tekore/docs/src/auth_guide.rst

 A refresh token is enough to request new user access tokens, making them a perfect candidate to save to a file or a database.
-It is valid until the user manually revokes it from Spotify.
+It is valid for 6 months, or until the user manually revokes it from Spotify.
 A new refresh token may also be returned when requesting a new access token.

 In practice receiving new refresh tokens seems to be rare,